Doncaster airport incident: Jetstream 31 landing gears had failed before

 The aircraft's right main landing gear failed in the same way in March 2012.

-In a special bulletin, the UK Air Accident Investigation Branch (AAIB) has called for safety checks following its preliminary findings.'Not effective'
+In a special bulletin, the UK Air Accident Investigation Branch (AAIB) has called for safety checks following its preliminary findings.

 The plane, operated by LinksAir, slid along the runway at the South Yorkshire airport and came to rest on the adjacent grass, with the single passenger and the two crew members able to get out unhurt.